PaulWheatcroft/CarpBuzz/README.md

 > Alternatively the repository can be cloned from the terminal of your IDE
 > 1. Open the terminal
-> 2. Change the current working directory to the location where you want the cloned directory.
+> 2. Change the current working directory to the location where you want the cloned directory
 > 3. Type git clone, and then paste the URL you copied earlier.
 >   git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
-> 4. Press Enter to create the local clone.
+> 4. Press Enter to create the local clone

 Once the clone has completed (through either method) you should see a requirements.txt file in the route of the directory.